AlonEirew/wikipedia-to-elastic/README.md

 ### Getting the index with Docker
 This is the preferred and fastest way to get the elastic index locally.<br/>
+The index on Docker Hub is updated with beginning of 2018 wikipedia dump.<br/>

 #### Docker Prerequisites
 Before starting this one-time process, make sure docker disk image size (*in your Docker Engine Preferences*) is not limited under 150GB.